 I have a few favorite nurse essentials that I keep with me each day I go to work.

-I am a registered nurse who has worked in several departments in the hospital setting taking care of ER, Med Surg and ICU patients.
+I am a registered nurse who has worked in several departments in the hospital setting taking care of ER, Med Surg, and ICU patients.
 As a result, I have seen it all and then some.
-And I still see new things that shock me everyday!
-That is why it is so important to be prepared with the right nurse supplies to succeed no matter what happens.
+And I still see new things that shock me every day.

 (This post contains affiliate links.
 You can find my disclosure page here.)